 Your returns are never guaranteed and your account value will fluctuate with market performance.
 As with any investment in securities, you can lose money by investing in College Savings Iowa.
 Keep in mind that the holding period for college investors is short (generally 5 to 20 years), and you should consider investing more conservatively as the time approaches for you to begin making withdrawals.
 Before you select an investment option, you should carefully consider your investment time horizon and the level of risk you wish to assume.

 When can I change my investment option?

 You can change the direction of your future contributions at any time.
-Under the federal rules that govern 529 plans, you can move money between portfolios within your account once per calendar year and when you change the beneficiary.
+Under the federal rules that govern 529 plans, you can move money between portfolios within your account twice per calendar year and when you change the beneficiary.
 At that time, you can opt into different portfolios or an age-based option.

 If I'm invested in an age-based savings track, do I need to do anything as the beneficiary grows older?

 Each track's investments will automatically change over time as your beneficiary ages, shifting automatically from more aggressive investments when the beneficiary is younger to more conservative investments as the beneficiary approaches college age.
 Your assets will be moved to the next portfolio in the track by the fifth business day of the month following the beneficiary's 6th, 11th, 16th, and 19th birthdays.
 You should monitor your investments over the years and make adjustments if it's appropriate.